-The Peer Review opened on April 22, with a plenary session.
-Pictured onstage are, from left: Kate Baker, Peer Review Chairwoman; Douglas Hollett, Director, Geothermal Technologies Office; and Bobi Garrett, Deputy Laboratory Director, National Renewable Energy Laboratory.
+The 2013 Peer Review opened on April 22, with a plenary session.
+Pictured onstage are Kate Baker (left), Peer Review Chairwoman; Douglas Hollett, former GTO Director; and Bobi Garrett, Deputy Laboratory Director, National Renewable Energy Laboratory.

 The annual Peer Review offers geothermal stakeholders an opportunity to learn about the projects funded by DOE across a wide spectrum of technical complexity and funding magnitude, from research and development to demonstration and analysis.
 The event also opens a dialogue with other respected experts in geophysics, geochemistry, modeling, tools, and more.
-Each year, the Geothermal Technologies Office conducts this rigorous review by independent, qualified peers to assess key achievements in geothermal development and to meet strategic DOE guidelines.
+The Office conducts this rigorous review by independent, qualified peers to assess key achievements in geothermal development and to meet strategic DOE guidelines.

 The Office funds 175 geothermal research, development, and demonstration projects leveraging nearly $400 million in total combined investment.
 Each project represents a growing technology sector in conventional hydrothermal, low temperature and coproduced, or Enhanced Geothermal Systems (EGS) technologies, as well as technical and non-technical research and analysis.

 - Review Chair Plenary Presentation, by Dr. Kate Baker, Review Chair, DOE Geothermal Technologies Office